Changelog

 - Package documentation is now built with MKDocs

-are now standalone functions, where previously saturation and luma parameters were passed to the Face_color_shift function.- Github.io hosting for documentation page, as well as refactored github landing page and readme.md.
+Face_saturation_shiftandFace_luminance_shiftare now standalone functions, where previously saturation and luma parameters were passed to the Face_color_shift function.- Github.io hosting for documentation page, as well as refactored github landing page and readme.md.

 - License.txt added to root project structure.